nodejs/node/doc/guides/V8-api-for-node.md

         const node::Utf8Value v(env->isolate(), args[0]); const char* s = *s;

 - To<T> will convert values in fairly typical js way:
-   ... never seems to be used by node?
+   ... never seems to be used by Node.js?
    AFAICT, is identical to the As<> route, except for Boolean, which is always false with As<T>(), but is "expected" with ToT().

 - FunctionCallbackInfo
   - can GetIsolate()
   - can get Environment: Environment* env = Environment::GetCurrent(args);
-  - can get args using 0-based index
+  - can get args using 0-based index, which returns Local<Value>
-  - returns Local<Value>
-  - has a .Length(), access past length returns a Local<Value> where value is Undefined
+  - has a .Length(), access past length returns a Local<Value> where value is Undefined (as in JavaScript).
-  - has a number of Is*() predicates which check exact type of Value, and (mostly) do NOT consider possible conversions:
+  - The argument values have a number of Is*() predicates which check exact type of Value, and (mostly) do NOT consider possible conversions:
     - {then: ()=>{}} is not considered a Promise,
     - `1` is not considered `true`,
     - `null` is not an `Object` (!),
     - new String() is a StringObject (not a String),
-    - 3 is a Int32 and also a Uint32, -3 is only a Int32
+    - 3 is a Int32 and also a Uint32, -3 is only a Int32, both are a Number
     - etc.

 Conventions on arg checking: two patterns are common: